octo-technology/OpenTezos/docs/dapp/taquito.md

 # Interactions with an account

 _Taquito_ can of course sign and send transactions, but it needs a private key for that.
-Let retrieve a faucet from [https://faucet.tzalpha.net/](https://faucet.tzalpha.net/) and put it in the project directory.
+Let's retrieve a faucet from [https://faucet.tzalpha.net/](https://faucet.tzalpha.net/) and put it in the project directory.

 ## Activating the account from _Taquito_